 A mistake in forecasting can “break” the “demand=production” equation, with consequent risks of blackouts and increasing costs to align the produced energy to the actual demand.
-This is not small business: In and old paper from 1985, it has been evaluated for the UK case that a 1% increase in forecasting error could cause a £10 million increase in operating costs .
+This is not small business: In an old paper from 1985, it has been evaluated for the UK case that a 1% increase in forecasting error could cause a £10 million increase in operating costs .

 Notice how this is not an engineering problem: it’s a data problem.
 Artificial Intelligence really shines when there are complex phenomenons for which we can collect tons of data for, and predict some output.
-In this scenario, AI’s impact is twofold:
+In this scenario, AI’s impact is two fold:

 - Better demand prediction: leveraging historical smart meters data to predict future energy usage with high precision

 - Better renewables production prediction: leveraging historical meteorological data and finding the right algorithm to predict future energy production.

 There are already many examples of these applications [3-4-5-6-7-8-9-10-11-12-13-14] with great results: AI has overachieved other traditional methods for accuracy and simplicity.